CSC493-Computing-Design-Practicum/2023-fall-project-deitschs/README.md

 ### Prerequisites

 I would like to make a website.
 HTML, Javascript, CSS
-Server hosting? smarter asp?

 ## Built With